openebs-archive/openebs-docs/docs/prerequisites.md

 1. k8s cluster
-2. Each k8s Node should have     open-iscsi package installed on it.
+2. Each k8s Node should have an open-iscsi package installed on it.

-####

 **k8scluster configuration**